On the reflexivity properties of Banach bundles and Banach modules: Abstract

 \section{Abstract}

 In this paper we investigate some reflexivity-type properties of separable measurable Banach bundles over a \(\sigma\)-finite measure space.
-Our two main results are the following: \begin{itemize} \item The fibers of a bundle are uniformly convex (with a common modulus of convexity) if and only if the space of its \(L^p\)-sections is uniformly convex for every \(p\in(1,\infty)\). \item If the fibers of a bundle are reflexive, then the space of its \(L^p\)-sections is reflexive. \end{itemize} These results generalise the well-known corresponding ones for Lebesgue--Bochner spaces.
+Our two main results are the following: \begin{itemize} \item The fibers of a bundle are uniformly convex (with a common modulus of convexity) if and only if the space of its \(L^p\)-sections is uniformly convex for every \(p\in(1,\infty)\). \item The fibers of a bundle are reflexive if and only if the space of its \(L^p\)-sections is reflexive. \end{itemize} These results generalise the well-known corresponding ones for Lebesgue--Bochner spaces.